How to Make Forward Berth Cabin Cushions

-For the materials, we chose 4-inch Dry Fast foam with Geobella® fabric and a cushion underlining fabric for the bottom.
-We like Geobella fabric for boat interior cushions because of it’s breathability, soft hand, and hard-wearing durability.
+For the materials, we chose 4-inch Dry Fast foam with a durable and attractive marine interior upholstery fabric and a cushion underlining fabric for the bottom.
 Using a cushion underlining fabric helps to cut costs on decorative fabrics while adding breathability and a tacky hand that keeps your cushions from sliding.
-To read more about selecting foam for boat interior cushions, visit our Foam Series post “Selecting the Right Marine Interior Foam” (300055XHT).
+To read more about selecting foam for boat interior cushions, visit our Foam Series post “Selecting the Right Marine Interior Foam” (#300055XHT).

 In this video you will learn how to pattern angled cushions, make piping, add a zipper to the bottom of the cushion and sew the whole assembly together.